Theetawee/DJANGO-PLUS/README.md

-# DjangoPlus Boilerplate
+# DjangoPlus

-**DjangoPlus Boilerplate** is a robust, production-ready starter template for Django projects.
+**DjangoPlus** is a robust, production-ready starter template for Django projects.
 It comes pre-configured with essential utilities, configurations, and features aimed at accelerating the development process.
 Whether you're working on a small web application or a large-scale platform, DjangoPlus streamlines your workflow from development to deployment.

 ## Key Features